biaslab/biaslab-hugo/content/teaching/bmlip.md

 News and Announcements
 </h2>

+- 28-Jan-2022: The Probabilistic Programming assignments have been graded (solution notebook available from Assignment section).

 - 22-Dec-2021: The Probabilistic Programming assignment has been made available (see Assignment section below) ahead of schedule.

 - 01-Dec-2021: Last year's Probabilistic Programming assignments have been made available as exercises.
 Solutions are given as well.